aamarnath1/Enefit-Predicting-Energy-Behavior-of-Prosumers/README.md

 # DSCI-445 Final Project: Predict Energy Behavior of Prosumers

-### Authors: Arya Amarnath, Ronnie, Lucas
+### Authors: Arya Amarnath, Ronnie Delgado, Lucas Pacheco

 ## Overview
-This repository contains all the code and datasets for our project on predicting energy behavior of prosumers.
+This repository contains all the code and datasets for our project on predicting the energy behavior of prosumers.
 The goal is to accurately forecast energy consumption and production patterns for Estonian prosumers using machine learning techniques.

 ## Project Structure
 - **[Final_Project_Presentation.qmd](Final-project-presentation/Final-project-presentation.qmd)**: Quarto Markdown file detailing our data preprocessing, exploratory data analysis, and modeling.
 - **[Final_Project_Presentation.html](Final-project-presentation/Final-project-presentation.html)**: HTML file of the final presentation.
 - **Data**: Directory containing the datasets used in the project.
-- **Test_Notebooks**: Jupyter notebooks used during the process.
-Includes rough code and individual contributions.
-  - `Reading_Data`: Ronnie's data reading and cleaning notebook.
-  - `Test_Data_Pull`: Arya's initial data exploration and preprocessing.
+  - Within 'predict energy behavior of prosumers'
 - **Images**: Contains visualizations and figures used in the project.
   - `eesti-energia-logo.png`
   - `enefit-solar-roof.png`